Leadership Camp (Tunkhannock, PA)

 - Logistics Staff (“Mariachi”): Responsible for all logistics and material set-up during the camp.
 Must be entering junior in high school or older.

 - Counselors will need to stay at the campground a day later than campers in order to clean up from the camp.
-Departure will be in the afternoon on June 30.
+Departure will be in the morning on June 28.

 None, except that all staff must pay $20 for gas and should pay for their lunch while traveling to and from the camp.